Allied Forces Baltic Approaches: Commander, Allied Land Forces Schleswig-Holstein and Jutland

 LANDJUT was tasked with defending the Jutland peninsula.
-Holding Jutland was crucial for the mission of NAVBALTAP to keep the Danish Straits blocked and thus prevent the Soviet Baltic Fleet from breaking out into the North Sea.
+Holding Jutland was crucial for the mission of NAVBALTAP to keep the Danish straits blocked and thus prevent the Soviet Baltic Fleet from breaking out into the North Sea.
 In case the Jutland peninsula would fall into Soviet hands, the LANDZEALAND units defending the Danish Isles would have been dangerously flanked.
 Therefore, LANDJUT was to be reinforced at the earliest with British and American troops to ensure that advancing Soviet forces would be prevented from crossing the Kiel Canal and Eider river.

 British and American formations earmarked to reinforce LANDJUT included the British 1st Infantry Brigade and the American 9th Infantry Division.
 British infantry battalions and armoured regiments rotated every two years or so; thus locations are shown, but no unit identities.

+After the end of the Cold War, LANDJUT was expanded into Multi-National Corps North East with the addition of Polish troops.